PhucUSk20/FetelAttendance/README.md

       private static String password = "yourpassword";
 #Note:
 - The default admin account is: admin/123.
 You can only edit this account by editing the code in the Login section
 - In some cases, the clone may fail.
 Downloading the ZIP may fix this.
+- You may get a CMakeLists.txt to exist error.
+To fix this error you need to copy the openCV folder to the corresponding path.